ibogdan94/pdf_form_generator/README.md

     go get gopkg.in/gographics/imagick.v3/imagick

 ### Log file will be rewritten each time, when you rerun go lang application.
-By default, file will be created in the root of current module and named stdout.log
+By default, file will be created in the root of current module and named as stdout.log